>evolution always produces the optimal solution

 Anonymous

-the do realize that dictatorships have been the norm for all of human history, democracy is the outlier thats only really lasted for the past 200 years and its kind of a fuck u; the greatest philosophers, aristole, plato, socrates, were part of the people who invented it and they said it was shit
+the do realize that dictatorships have been the norm for all of human history, democracy is the outlier thats only really lasted for the past 200 years and its kind of a frick u; the greatest philosophers, aristole, plato, socrates, were part of the people who invented it and they said it was shit

 Anonymous